aved991/Auto-data-analysis-feature/README.md

 # Auto-data-analysis-feature
-Data sets used:- students_data.csv, databases.sqlite
+Data sets used for checking the code/algorithm : bjson files, students_data.csv, databases.sqlite

 A feature or a tool that can be used written in python code